ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/7-advanced-inventories/_index.md

 As simple as it gets, right?
 More information can be found [how to develop dynamic inventories](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html).

-So now you have a source of (slightly static) dynamic inventory data (talk about oxymoron…) and a script to fetch and pass it to Tower.
-Now you need to get this into Tower.
+So now you have a source of (slightly static) dynamic inventory data (talk about oxymoron…) and a script to fetch and pass it to controller.
+Now you need to get this into controller.

-### Integrate into Tower
+### Integrate into controller

-The first step is to add the inventory script to Tower:
+The first step is to add the inventory script to controller:

 - In the web UI, open **RESOURCES→Inventory Scripts**.